cdepillabout/evil-nix/README.md

 The main use-case of `evil-nix` is for you.
 Next time you hear your coworker start to bring up Nix, hit them with "Eh, I heard Nix isn't that great.
 You can trivially download un-hashed files.
-Talk about lack of reproducibility, haha"
+Talk about lack of _reproducibility_, haha"

 Your coworker will likely start sputtering about sandboxes, unsafe hash functions, build purity, composability, etc.  However, you can safely ignore